RamXX/cfjump/README.md

 Additionally, `man` pages are not installed in this image to decrease its size.
 Typically, man pages can be accessed on the Docker host itself or easily found online.

 # Note for Enaml
 For Enaml, since it's in very active development, you may want to use the `update_enaml.sh` script to dynamically update and register the latest versions on demand.
 Of course, this will only download Enaml for the current instance of the container.
-The latest image at the time of the build was included.
+In order to use Enaml, **you must run** the updater at least once.
+No default binaries are included.

 The $ENAML variable is the location where the Enaml packages will be downloaded to, and it's mandatory.
 In the container, it is set to `/opt/enaml` by default.